bytetwiddler/goImapAttachementDownloader/README.md

 If all goes well, a ***files*** directory will be created at cwd.
 Then for each email that has attachements a sub directory of the ***from address*** will be created with the individual attachments inside.
+Multiple emails from the same from address will use the same directory.
+Files with the same name and extension will overwrite each other, this meets my needs but should be trivial to change if you so desire.

 ```
 └──▶ tree files/